Ivan Mikhailovich Simonov: Biography

 He completed his studies and became a professor of physics at Kazan State University in 1816 where he was a close friend of Nikolai Lobachevsky.
 He was a corresponding member of the Saint Petersburg Academy of Sciences from 1829 and later went on to become the rector of Kazan State University in 1846.

-From 1819 to 1821 he took part in and wrote a detailed account of F. F. Bellingshausen and M. P. Lazarev’s expedition around the world, during which the continent of Antarctica was discovered.
+From 1819 to 1821 he took part in and wrote a detailed account of Fabian Bellingshausen and Mikhail Lazarev's expedition around the world, during which the continent of Antarctica was discovered.

-Among Simonov’s contributions are his many astronomical observations, the development of methods for such observations, and the design of a reflector.
+Among Simonov's contributions are his many astronomical observations, the development of methods for such observations, and the design of a reflector.
 Simonov was among the first in Russia to study terrestrial magnetism.
 On his initiative two observatories were established in Kazan: an astronomical observatory in 1833 and an observatory for the study of magnetism in 1843.
-Simonov Island (Tuvana-I-Tholo) in the South Pacific and the northeastern cape of Peter I Island were named in Simonov’s honor.
+Simonov Island (Tuvana-I-Tholo) in the South Pacific and the northeastern cape of Peter I Island were named in Simonov's honor.

 Early life

-He was born in Astrakhan` city with nobles family in 20 June 1794.
-To 1808 studied in Astrakhan` province gymnasium, then entered the Kazan gymnasium.
+He was born in Astrakhan city into a noble family in 20 June 1794.
+In 1808, Simonov studied in Astrakhan, province gymnasium, then entered the Kazan gymnasium.
 In 1809, he started studying at Imperial Kazan University.
-After graduated in 1810 Simonov right away pass exam for scientific Bachelor degree by physical and mathematical science.
+After graduated in 1810, Simonov passed the exam for scientific Bachelor degree by physical and mathematical science.